anlcan/Lembas-core/README.md

  User neo = LembasUtil.deserialize(json);
 ```

-Also, we can ask the instance to describe itself:
+Also, we can ask the instance to describe itself according to [HandsomeProtocol](http://handsomeprotocol.org/index.html):

 ``` java
 JSONObject object = neo.discoDescription();